reyes-edwin/IST-256-Course-Project/README.txt

 Sprint 2:
     Called the API with the unique API key and added various functions using JQuery in the current and previous pages.
     This allowed the user to get real time data on the weather based on their location.
+Sprint 3:
+    Due to unforeseen and personal circumstances, Edwin's role was limited in Sprint 3.
+We agreed as a group that we were comfortable with this and feel he deserves full credit for the assignment.